No-tillage

 Cultivators

-Väderstad is renowned for its high-quality cultivators that save both time and fuel.
-These cultivators are specially designed for use in all types of soil, emphasizing versatility and economic efficiency.
-With a diverse range of product families, Väderstad offers a series of cultivators that meet every specific (modern) need.
+Väderstad is known for its high-quality cultivators that save both time and fuel.
+These cultivators are specially designed for use in all kinds of soil and emphasize versatility and economic efficiency.
+With a diverse range of product families, Väderstad offers a range of cultivators to meet every specific (modern) need.

 Disc harrows